johny-c/pylmnn/README.md

 You can check the examples directory for examples of how to use the code.

-#### Disclaimer

-This is still under development.
-The current version of the code is fast but can be very memory hungry.

 #### References

 If you use this code in your work, please cite the following <a name="paper">publication</a>.